Victoria Highway – Little Horse and Big Horse Creek Crossings and Road Upgrades

 Allan King & Sons Construction Pty Ltd was awarded the contract to deliver this project.

-The project scope includes;
+The project scope included:

-- Construction of two bridges and road approaches between chainage 294km to 296.5km at Big and Little Horse creeks which include culverts at low points to the east of the bridges.
+- construction of two bridges and road approaches between chainage 294km to 296.5km at Big and Little Horse creeks which include culverts at low points to the east of the bridges.

-- Safety upgrades to the intersections at the Big Horse Camp ground and the Bradshaw Field Training area.
+- safety upgrades to the intersections at the Big Horse Camp ground and the Bradshaw Field Training area.

-- Demolition of the existing bridges.
+- demolition of the existing bridges.

 The Victoria Highway provides the only sealed link between the Northern Territory and Western Australia providing a critical link in the Perth to Darwin National Corridor.

-The project aims to achieve a 1-in-20-year flood immunity consistent with other new crossings on the Victoria Highway; and reduce the Annual Average Time of Closure to less than 12 hours at the crossings.
+- Reduce the Annual Average Time of Closure to less than 12 hours at the crossings.